bartsides/GuitarScales/README.md

 # GuitarScales
 Dynamically displays scales on a guitar fretboard.
+Written using NodeJS, JS and jQuery.